DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1-complexity/_index.md

 Play on Apple TV

 {{% note %}}
-The short Lifted (2006) uses careful placement of sounds around the multi-channel soundscape to indicate diegetic action beyond the edges of the frame.
-Here the abductor-in-training reacts to the offscreen sounds of an examiner making notes about his poor performance.
+Details: The 2006 short film "Lifted" uses the multi-channel soundscape to indicate actions happening offscreen.
+Here's a summary of the film's sound design:

+- The film features an abductor-in-training who reacts to the offscreen sounds of an examiner making notes about his poor performance [INITIAL_QUERY].
-Throughout the piece, Rydstrom uses carefully panned sound effects to suggest both this (often offscreen) havoc and other diegetic sounds outside the borders of the frame, such as the trainee’s whining during a shot of his teacher making notes about his performance.
-One of the film’s funniest moments even relies on a surround effect: the abductor-in-training at last succeeds in directing the human out of the bedroom window—a success quickly marred by the fact that immediately after the body flies offscreen, a crash in the right surround channel reveals that it has hit a tree.
-This sound effect cues a cut to a wider shot revealing the body wedged in the tree’s branches.
-In this and other situations, Rydstrom carefully places sounds around the theater to heighten his film’s drama and/or comedy.
-But since all these sound effects have clearly indicated sources within the diegesis (even if those sources are not onscreen at the moment), the sound design never be- comes distracting or “too big” for the story.
+- Throughout the film, sound effects are carefully panned to suggest offscreen chaos and other diegetic sounds outside the frame, such as the trainee's whining during a shot of his teacher making notes [INITIAL_QUERY].
+- One of the film's funniest moments relies on a surround effect: the abductor-in-training finally succeeds in directing the human out of the bedroom window, only for a crash in the right surround channel to reveal that the body has hit a tree.
+This sound effect cues a cut to a wider shot revealing the body wedged in the tree's branches [INITIAL_QUERY].
+- In this and other situations, the film's sound designer, Gary Rydstrom, carefully places sounds around the theater to heighten the film's drama and/or comedy.
+However, since all these sound effects have clearly indicated sources within the diegesis (even if those sources are not onscreen at the moment), the sound design never becomes distracting or "too big" for the story [INITIAL_QUERY].
 {{%/ note %}}

 ---